elaguerta/django-DefectDojo/practical_code_review_assessment.md

   -   Knowledge of architecture and known issues
   - Notes about assessments
   - Significant amount of integrations with a lot of other tooling that could expose other information
+  - Has the ability to store credentials and compromised credentials which would be a valuable target

 ## Tech Stack